MarcinKilarski/Website-Audit/seo.md

 If you use several languages on the same page, you prevent search engines from figuring out what is the primary language of that page and for which audience it is suited.
 Moreover, you risk the page in question being categorised by search engines in only one of the languages, though not necessarily your primary language.

 This situation could result in less traffic to your website and your pages to appear in countries where your business does not operate, rather than your primary market.
-Therefore, it is important to markup languages with ‘hreflang’ tags whenever your site has content in more than two of them.
+Therefore, it is important to markup languages with ‘hreflang' tags whenever your site has content in more than two of them.

 These tags clearly label different language versions of your content and link them together.
 This helps search engines to understand which language your content is available in, allowing them to show the most relevant pages to your users who may speak a different language.